Seibu Tamako Line: Connections

 This line connects the suburban Seibu lines with the JR Chūō line at Kokubunji.
 At Hagiyama, there is transfer to the Seibu Haijima Line.
 The Seibu Yamaguchi Line, also known as the Leo Liner, connects Tamako Station with Seibuen Amusement park and the Seibu Dome, home of the Saitama Seibu Lions baseball team. Ōmekaidō Station is listed as a connection to services on the JR Musashino Line at Shin-Kodaira Station, a short walk away.

 The Tamako Line also provides access to the National Center of Neurology and Psychiatry and the International Campus of Hitotsubashi Gakuen University from Hagiyama and Hitotsubashi-Gakuen stations respectively.

 History

 The Tamako Railway opened the Kokubunji to Hagiyama section in 1928, and extended it to Musashi-Yamato in 1930, electrifying the entire section at 600 V DC at the same time.
 The company was absorbed into the Seibu Railway system on 12 March 1940.
 In 1961, the line was extended to Seibu-yūenchi (now Tamako), and the voltage increased to 1,500 V DC at the same time.

+9000 series trainsets were deployed on the Tamako Line from 1 October 2020.